Ozone Therapy for PTSD: Theory, Evidence, and How It Compares to HBOT

 Typical protocol No established protocol 40-60 sessions (based on trial data)

-The Doenyas-Barak RCT is particularly notable: veterans with treatment-resistant PTSD received 60 daily HBOT sessions, and their CAPS-5 scores (the gold standard PTSD measure) improved significantly with a large effect size of 1.64.
-Brain imaging confirmed structural and functional improvements in the prefrontal cortex, hippocampus, and insula.2
+The Doenyas-Barak trial is the anchor.
+Veterans with treatment-resistant PTSD received 60 daily HBOT sessions, and their CAPS-5 scores (the standard PTSD measure) improved significantly with a large effect size of 1.64, alongside imaging changes in the prefrontal cortex, hippocampus, and insula (Doenyas-Barak et al., 2022).
+At two-year follow-up, improvements held: working rates rose from 41% to 73%, partnership rates from 46% to 77%, and benzodiazepine and cannabis use fell (Doenyas-Barak et al., 2023).

-Anyone considering ozone therapy for PTSD should have realistic expectations: there is no clinical evidence that it works for this condition.
-It should never replace evidence-based PTSD treatments, which include trauma-focused cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), prolonged exposure therapy, and FDA-approved medications (sertraline, paroxetine).
+Anyone considering ozone therapy for PTSD should be clear-eyed: there is no clinical evidence it works for this condition, and it should never replace evidence-based care.
+That care includes trauma-focused cognitive behavioral therapy, eye movement desensitization and reprocessing (EMDR), prolonged exposure therapy, and FDA-approved medications (sertraline, paroxetine).
+Ozone therapy for other conditions is covered in our ozone therapy for depression and ozone therapy protocols guides.

 Ozone therapy for PTSD is a theoretical application with zero clinical evidence.
-The biological rationale is plausible but unproven.
-If neuroinflammation and impaired brain oxygenation contribute to PTSD (and evidence suggests they do), then therapies that address these factors could theoretically help.
-But “could theoretically help” is not the same as “has been shown to help.”
+The biological rationale is plausible but unproven, and “could theoretically help” is not the same as “has been shown to help.”
+For an oxygen-based PTSD treatment with real data, HBOT has randomized-trial evidence with neuroimaging confirmation and long-term follow-up.
+For PTSD in general, trauma-focused psychotherapy and FDA-approved medications remain the standard of care.

 Medical Disclaimer